sandboxie-plus/sandboxie-docs/Content/FAQEmail.md

 ### Q. How can I force my email software to always run under Sandboxie?

-A. When software is already running under Sandboxie, go to [Program Settings](ProgramSettings.md#page-1), Page 1, and select the checkbox to _Force program to run in this sandbox_.
+A. When the software is already running under Sandboxie, go to [Program Settings](ProgramSettings.md#page-1), Page 1, and select the checkbox to _Force program to run in this sandbox_.
 You can also use [Sandbox Settings > Program Start > Forced Programs](ProgramStartSettings.md#forced-programs) to accomplish the same.

 ### Q. My email software is periodically updated (automatically or manually).
 Will the updates become permanent?